galiemedia/debian-tools/README.md

 - Run the setup script using the command `./debian-tools/dt-setup.sh`

 - Run the update script using the command `./debian-tools/dt-update.sh`

+- Run an upgrade from Debian 12 to 13 using the command `./debian-tools/dt-trixie.sh` from within a Debian 12 "Bookworm" environment

+- Modernize existing apt package sources following an upgrade using the command `./debian-tools/dt-trixie.sh` from within a Debian 13 "Trixie" environment

 ## Note from the Author